fernandovieiraf02/android-architectures/README.md

-# android-arquitectures
+# android-architectures
-Some android arquitectures boilerplate
+Some android architectures boilerplate

 ## Instructions
 Each branch contains a different android architecture approach